soilwater/crnpy/docs/correction_routines.md

 ### Additional corrections

 Extra routines in this module account for other hydrogen environmental pools, lattice water, and total soil carbon that could affect cosmic-ray neutrons attenuation.
-A function to estimate the soil lattice water content based on texture and soil carbon was developed by analyzing collected soil samples across the state of Kansas combined with data published by Dong & Ochsner (2018)
+A function to estimate the soil lattice water content based on texture and soil carbon was developed by analyzing collected soil samples across the state of Kansas.

 !!! info "Implementation"

     See [crnpy.crnpy.estimate_lattice_water][] and [crnpy.crnpy.counts_to_vwc][] documentation for the implementation details.

 !!! note "References"